 African studies is the study of the continent’s cultures as well as societies, as opposed to the geography, geology and zoology.
 The field of African studies focuses on the history, ethnicity, culture, economy and politics of Africa.

-Entry requirements usually depend on each individual university, although a BBB and above is generally a good start.
+University entry requirements usually depend on each university, although a BBB and above is a good start.
 Always confirm the requirements set by the particular university beforehand.

 Many universities offer a combined degree course, with an opportunity to study abroad for a semester/term or an entire year with this course.
 Most types of degrees will feature a country/region and a specific area of interest, for example, Africa and history of art studies, or International management studies with the Middle East.

 Courses also offer language options for the chance to learn another language as a module/course choices during studying.